Ten-wicket haul

 In cricket, a ten-wicket haul occurs when a bowler takes ten wickets in either a single innings or across both innings of a two-innings match.
 The phrase ten wickets in a match is also used.

-Taking ten wickets in a match at Lord's earns the bowler a place on the Lord's honours boards.
+Taking ten wickets in a match at Lord's earns the bowler a place on the Lord's honours boards, and many other grounds have their own honours boards where earning this achievement will be listed.

 Ten wickets in a single innings

 Taking all ten wickets in a single innings is rare.
 It has happened only three times in Test cricket.

+The only players to achieve this feat are Jim Laker of England, Anil Kumble of India, and Ajaz Patel of New Zealand.

 Ten wickets across both innings of a match

 Taking ten wickets across both innings of a match is more common, but is still a notable achievement.
 The bowler to achieve this feat the most in Test cricket was Muttiah Muralitharan, who did so 22 times.